Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/international-shared-support/essay.md

 It is also:

-- what support structure lets the system remain reliable for the people who already depend on it?
+- what stewardship structure lets the system remain reliable for the people who already depend on it?

-## The Support Model
+## The Stewardship Model

 The strongest near-term model combines four elements:

-- an institutional home that can support grants, gifts, donations, reporting, and stewardship
+- an institutional, consortium, or fiscal-sponsor structure that can support grants, gifts, donations, reporting, and stewardship
 - international partner relationships that document real use and local value
 - country-level coordination that makes communication practical across languages and institutional systems
-- future project support for translation, platform work, data stewardship, and research collaboration
+- future project capacity for translation, platform work, data stewardship, and research collaboration

 This does not require every partner to contribute in the same way.

 Some partners may provide statements of use.
 Others may help identify local contacts, contribute to research design, support proposals, document educational need, or participate in future advisory conversations.

-The point is to build a support structure that reflects the international reality of the work.
+The point is to build a stewardship structure that reflects the international reality of the work.

 | Partner type | Possible contribution |
 | --- | --- |